TheWaWaR/werkzeug/docs/tutorial.rst

 Part 1: The WSGI Application
 ============================

-Unlike Django or other frameworks, Werkzeug operates directly on the WSGI layer.
+Unlike Django or other frameworks, Werkzeug operates *directly* on the WSGI layer.
 There is no fancy magic that implements the central WSGI application for you.
 As a result of that the first thing you will do every time you write a Werkzeug application is implementing this basic WSGI application object.
 This can now either be a function or, even better, a callable class.
+.. @weet: we need implement WSGI application by ourself.

 A callable class has huge advantages over a function.
 For one you can pass it some configuration parameters and furthermore you can use inline WSGI